menglilin/Rate-limiting/README.md

 ### Configuration options

-#### redisURL: url
+#### redisURL: URL

-The url address of redis to be connected, underfined means 127.0.0.1:6379
+The URL address of Redis to be connected, undefined means 127.0.0.1:6379

 #### appName: string

-Will be added in the predix of redis key
+Will be added in the prefix of the key in Redis

 #### expire : milliseconds

-How long of the set of rate limiting
+How long of the set of rate-limiting

 #### max : int